coreos/fleet/Documentation/unit-files-and-scheduling.md

 The `MachineID` option of a unit file causes the system to schedule a unit to a machine identified by the option's value.

-The ID of each machine is currently published in the `MACHINE` column in the output of `fleetctl list-machines -l`.
+The ID of each machine is currently published in the `MACHINE` column in the output of `fltctl list-machines -l`.
-One must use the entire ID when setting `MachineID` - the shortened ID returned by `fleetctl list-machines` without the `-l` flag is not acceptable.
+One must use the entire ID when setting `MachineID` - the shortened ID returned by `fltctl list-machines` without the `-l` flag is not acceptable.

-fleet depends on its host to generate an identifier at `/etc/machine-id`, which is handled today by systemd.
+flt depends on its host to generate an identifier at `/etc/machine-id`, which is handled today by systemd.
 Read more about machine IDs in the [official systemd documentation][machine-id].

 [machine-id]: http://www.freedesktop.org/software/systemd/man/machine-id.html